Welcome to Subscribe On Youtube

 ...

-Given the encoded message containing digits and the character '*', return the total number of ways to decode it.
+Given a string s consisting of digits and '*' characters, return the number of ways to decode it.

 Example 1: